Access point power save

 -

-If an AP does not receive the power it requests, it operates within the power budget, potentially causing certain interfaces to function under degraded conditions.
+If an AP does not receive the power it requests, it operates within the power budget.
+It can cause certain interfaces to function under degraded conditions.
 For instance, radios might operate at 2SS instead of their full 4SS capability.

 -